jon-harper/jon-harper.github.io/docs/resume.md

     - Labeled and organized all back-of-house inventory.
     - Ensured all equipment regularly calibrated and cleaned; instructed others in care.
 - From 2005-2010, managed weekly store bulk order and overall inventory under two (2) store managers:
-    - Used spreadsheets to track 3- and 6-week rolling usage averages.
+    - Used spreadsheets to track 3- and 6-week rolling averages.
     - Lowered controllable costs and excess inventory; cut order placement time by half.
     - Nearly eliminated controllable product shortages.
 - In 2007-2008, assisted Watters & 121 store opening: